Overview of FDA Certification

 There are certain claims in cosmetic labelling, which may cause the FDA to regulate the cosmetic product as a drug product and in some cases, this may cause the cosmetic product to get approval certificate from FDA.

-For Color Additives
+FDA Certification for Color Additives

 The colour additives used in food, drug, some medical devices and cosmetics require FDA Certification.
 There are certain high-risk colours which require colour batch certification from FDA.
-The use of colour additives can only be done within the compliances approved byFDA.
+The use of colour additives can only be done within the compliances approved by FDA.
 The harmful colour additives are restricted under the FDA.

-For Medical Devices
+FDA Certification for Medical Devices

 The Medical Devices are placed into three risk-based categories by FDA.
 The categories are as follows: Class I, Class II, Class III.
 The Class III category medical devices are the highest-risk prone devices.
 These Class III devices only require Certification from FDA.
 The manufacturers of Class III medical devices should assure the FDA that these Class III devices are safe and effective for use.